capillariesio/capillaries/doc/qna.md

 Q. I can't see any code/example that works with NULLs.
 Are they supported?

 A. There is no support for NULL values.
 To mitigate it, Capillaries offers support for custom default values.
-See `default_value` in [File reader column definition](glossary.md#file-reader-column-definition) and [Table reader column definition](glossary.md#table-reader-column-definition).
+See `default_value` in [Table write field definition](glossary.md#table-writer-field-definition).
+Whever an empty value found in the source CSV or Parquet file, this default_value will be written to the [table](glossary.md#table).

 ## Re-processing granularity